The anti-wrinkle treatment that's the most powerful neurotoxin known.

 King´s College School, Tres Cantos, near Madrid, Spain

-Also available: HTML and VRML versions.
+Also available: HTML version.

 Botulinum toxin is the most powerful neurotoxin known to date.
 Only one single molecule of it is needed to stop one neuron working.
 This makes the lethal dose for a mouse only 1.2 ng!
 The table below shows the amount of various substances required to kill a normal human being.
 In fact, 1 gramme of botulinum toxin would be enough to kill 14,000 people (if ingested), 1.25 million people if inhaled, or a staggering 8.3 million people if injected!